 So, can the spiritual life actually bring healing to our physical body?
 The answer is yes!
 Both the Bible and the personal experiences of many believers are clear on this.

-Our thoughts about ourselves, God, and others are complicated by years of experience and beliefs that are well-worn in our brains.
+Our thoughts about ourselves, God, and others are complicated by years of experience and beliefs that are well-worn in our thoughts and brains.
 However, we can’t be faithful in conversations about mental health without seeking to understand and grow the spiritual condition of the heart.

 Much of the cutting-edge research on psychiatric disorders completely ignores the heart.